whiskyechobravo/kerko/docs/config-params.md

 !!! warning "Prefix your environment variables"

     KerkoApp users must prefix parameter names with `KERKOAPP_` when configuring them as environment variables.
-However, that prefix should be used when the same parameter is set in a TOML file.
-See [environment variables] for details on setting such variables.
+However, that prefix should be omitted when the same parameter is set in a TOML file.
+See [environment variables] for details.

 ---